spxp/spxp-specs/SpxpProfileSpec-V03.md

 It is currently unclear if we need to define a process to rotate the profile key pair.
 In the case of a  key loss, the profile needs to go through the process of key revocation anyway and establish trust in the new signing key.
 We do not know yet if we need a secondary mechanism that performs a key rollover while the key has not been compromised.
-This also includes the question if profile key needs to have a validity period.
+This also includes the question if the profile key needs to have a validity period.

 ##### Profile relocation
-We only define that the profile signing key takes precedence over the profile URI, but we do not give any procedures or examples how a profile can actually seamlesly move from one URI to another.
+We only define that the profile signing key takes precedence over the profile URI, but we do not give any procedures or examples how a profile can actually seamlessly move from one URI to another.

 ##### Approved friendship announcements
 In the current version, a profile simply publishes a list of profile URIs it considers "friends".
 But there is no